prysmaticlabs/documentation/docs/advanced/builder.md

 - circuit breaker is not triggered
 - validator is registered (beacon API was successfully called and validator registration info is stored in the beacon node's db)

-If all checks are satisfied, then 5.
-Builder: connected via relay URL will be used to get the execution payload (which contains the transactions) and build a blinded block.
-However, if the checks do not pass, then the beacon node will fall back to 4.
-Local Execution Client.
+If all checks are satisfied, then we go to [Step 5](#5-builder-connected-via-relay-url) which will be used to get the execution payload (which contains the transactions) and build a blinded block.
+However, if the checks do not pass, then the beacon node will proceed to [Step 4](#4-local-execution-client-kept-in-sync-and-up-to-date).

 ## 4. Local execution client: kept in sync and up to date